-INVENTORY YOUR FRIDGE AND PANTRY
+INVENTORY YOUR FRIDGE

 You might as well clean and organize a bit while you take your fridge and pantry inventory!
 Start with your fridge.
-Take all the food out and place it on the counter, wipe down the shelves and inventory your food as you put it back!
+Take all the food out and place it on the counter, wipe down the shelves, and inventory your food as you put it back!
 Add some organization to your fridge to help you find what you need easier.

 One note about your refrigerator food — besides things like condiments and salad dressing, your fridge has a bunch of perishable items in it.
 So obviously, you’ll have to rotate the stuff in there on a much more regular basis than what's in your pantry or freezer.

 Help yourself out by adding another column to your fridge inventory sheet and note the date you put each item in the fridge, including leftovers.
 Then pay attention.
-If you notice that you have a package of chicken breasts that are approaching their use-by date, either use them right away for dinner or stash them in the freezer to use later.
+If you notice you have a package of chicken breasts that are approaching their use-by date, either use them right away for dinner or stash them in the freezer to use later.
 Whatever you do, don’t let them go to waste!

 Now, move on to your pantry.
-Don’t worry, you can take a break and eat some chocolate while sipping on your favorite beverage.
-But then get to it so that you’re no longer wasting food!
+Don't worry, you can take a break and eat some chocolate while sipping on your favorite beverage. 😉 But then get to it so you're no longer wasting food!